-- (2) A supplier shall not charge a consumer for the supply of any goods or services contemplated in subsection (1) unless - - (a) the supplier has given the consumer a detailed estimate that informs the consumer and the consumer has subsequently authorised the work; or - (b) the consumer has, in writing - - declined the offer of an estimate, and authorised the work; or - (ii) pre-authorised any charges up to a specified amount and the amount charged does not exceed that maximum. - (3) A supplier shall not charge a consumer for - - (a) an estimate required under subsection (2)(a), unless the supplier has disclosed the price for preparing that estimate, and the consumer has approved its preparation; or - (b) any diagnostic work, disassembly or re-assembly required in order to prepare an estimate, or for any damage to or loss of material or parts in the course of preparing an estimate, in addition to any estimate charge imposed under paragraph (a).
+- 21. (1) This section applies to any transaction or consumer agreement under which a supplier provides a repair or maintenance service to, or supplies or installs any replacement parts or components in, any property belonging to or in the control of the consumer. - (2) A supplier shall not charge a consumer for the supply of any goods or services contemplated in subsection (1) unless - - (a) the supplier has given the consumer a detailed estimate that informs the consumer and the consumer has subsequently authorised the work; or - (b) the consumer has, in writing - - (i) declined the offer of an estimate, and authorised the work; or - (ii) pre-authorised any charges up to a specified amount and the amount charged does not exceed that maximum. - (3) A supplier shall not charge a consumer for - - (a) an estimate required under subsection (2)(a), unless the supplier has disclosed the price for preparing that estimate, and the consumer has approved its preparation; or - (b) any diagnostic work, disassembly or re-assembly required in order to prepare an estimate, or for any damage to or loss of material or parts in the course of preparing an estimate, in addition to any estimate charge imposed under paragraph (a).